 11. UNDER PROMISE, OVER DELIVER – Will the DJ add and do things extra to what they have told you they would do?
 Will the DJ do whatever it takes to ensure your wedding day is better than you ever thought possible?
 I say I’m willing to move mountains and do whatever it takes to make your wedding day great!

-12. GENUINE CARE – Does the DJ genuinely care about the outcome of your wedding day?
+12. GENUINE CARE – Does the DJ genuinely care and is passionate about the outcome of your wedding day?
 Or is it just another gig?
 Is the DJ emotionally committed to getting you the best outcome you have dreamed and planned for?

 13. AUTHENTIC – Why is the DJ a DJ?
-Do they really LOVE everything about weddings, especially the people or is it just a way to make a few extra dollars on the week end?
-The later is ok if the former is present.
+Do they really LOVE everything about weddings, especially the people, or is it just a way to make a few extra dollars on the weekend?
+The later is ok if the former is paramount!

-Now here comes the SEO advertisement 🙂 Paul Collier (thats me) is a DJ I MC and is Head of Guest Interaction & Dancing I Creator of Photobooth Fun I Capturing on screen Candid moments I Dance on a Cloud FX I Your Name in Lights Monogram Projections I Atmosphere Lighting Design.
+Now here comes the SEO advertisement 🙂 Paul and Nathan Collier (thats us) are the DJ I MC and is Head of Guest Interaction & Dancing I Creators of Photobooth Fun I Capturing on screen Candid moments I Dance on a Cloud FX I Your Name in Lights Monogram Projections I Atmosphere Lighting Design.
 Brisbane – Sunshine Coast – Maleny – Montville – Noosa – Gold Coast – Byron Bay – Kingscliff – Toowoomba – Warwick – Fraser & Moreton Islands – All over the great South East Hinterland and beyond!
 Australia & New Zealand.
-DJ I Disc Jockey MC Photobooth Entertainment Hire Service since 1981. m 0410 587 221 e [email protected] LIKE on Facebook or go to www.professionaldjs.com.au
+DJ I Disc Jockey MC Master of Ceremonies I Photobooth Entertainment Hire Service since 1981. m 0410 587 221 e [email protected] LIKE us on Facebook or go to www.professionaldjs.com.au